Josh Duggar: Debate over release of police reports

 Immediately after the article was published, an unidentified victim who was reportedly still a minor requested that any remaining products of the investigation be destroyed.
 The Arkansas Freedom of Information Act states that the records of a juvenile "shall remain confidential" and "shall not be subject to disclosure under the FOI".
 On May 21, 2015, to protect the victim's privacy, state judge Stacey Zimmerman granted their request and ordered all copies of the report destroyed.
 On May 23, Arkansas State Senator Bart Hester called for Springdale Police Chief Kathy O'Kelley to be fired, saying that she had re-victimized Duggar's victims by releasing his records.

 Then, on June 3, In Touch reported they had obtained another police report.
 On June 4, Springdale city attorney Ernest Cate defended the release of the records, pointing out the redaction of the names and genders of those who were still minors when the police report was filed.

 On June 5, Duggar's sisters Jessa and Jill gave an interview to Megyn Kelly on Fox News, discussing the abuse and the reports' release.
 Jessa called Duggar's actions as a teen "very wrong" and stated, "I do want to speak up in his defense against people who are calling him a child molester or a pedophile or a rapist, as some people are saying ...
 [T]hat is so overboard and a lie really ...
 I mean, people get mad at me for saying that, but I can say this because I was one of the victims."
 She further stated that "the system was set up to protect kids ... it's greatly failed", and that the week preceding the interview had been "a thousand times worse for us" than the sexual abuse.
 Jill called the release of the police reports "a revictimization".

 On August 30, TLC broadcast "Breaking the Silence," a documentary about child sex abuse.
 Jessa and Jill were among the interviewees.

 In 2017, Jessa and Jill sued Springdale and Washington County officials.
-In June 2020, the 8th Circuit U.S. Court of Appeals dismissed the lawsuit, saying the defendants had "qualified immunity" and the plaintiffs had not established their right to "informational privacy."
+In June 2020, the 8th Circuit U.S. Court of Appeals dismissed the lawsuit, saying the defendants had "qualified immunity" and the plaintiffs had not established their right to "informational integrity privacy."
 Similarly, in February 2022, a federal judge dismissed the case, saying that the officials had broken the law merely out of negligence rather than intention and thus had immunity.